Design Pattern Evangelist Blog

 Pure Unstable/Flexible elements have arrows pointing away from them, meaning nothing in the design depends upon them.
 They are invisible to the other elements in the design.
 These elements in Hexagonal Architecture include:

-Technically the Configurer and the Purple Hexagon Boundary are the only Pure Unstable/Flexible elements, but the Business Logic and Adapters only have a creation arrow pointing into them, which originate from the Configurer.
+Technically the Configurer and the Purple Hexagon Boundary are the only Pure Unstable/Flexible elements.
+Business Logic and Adapters are pseudo-pure.
+They only have a creation arrow pointing into them, which originate from the pure Configurer.
 I consider that pure enough for my needs.

 Almost all design options presented here will be with these Pure Unstable/Flexible elements.
 All the fun is in the Adapter zone.
 Red Hexagons are mostly unchanged in the diagrams.
 They don’t change as we flex the Adapters.
 Likewise, the Red External Frameworks and Dependencies don’t change either.